-If you are looking for the album of the Summer then get ready because it arrives Friday from Indie Pop musician Mal Blum.
+If you are looking for the album of the summer then get ready because it arrives Friday – Pity Boy, from indie Pop musician Mal Blum.

 At times Mal’s vocals recall a young Joan Jett and that’s never a bad thing.
 This can be especially be heard on the track “I Don’t Want To.”
 The chorus of “But I don’t- I don’t want to, I don’t want to, I don’t want to So I won’t” strikes an aggressive chord that would surely make Jett smile.